joshbegley/nyt-latest/README.md

 `It is corrupt and a possible obstruction of justice and should be legally challenged.`\
 https://nytimes.com/2021/01/20/opinion/trump-bannon-pardon.html?searchResultPosition=9

-**‘They Have Not Legitimately Won.’
-Pro-Trump Media Keeps the Disinformation Flowing.**\
+**‘They Have Not Legitimately Won’: Pro-Trump Media Keeps the Disinformation Flowing**\
 `After Biden's inauguration, right-wing media outlets are pushing false voter-fraud conspiracy theories and predicting more political conflict  ahead.`\
 https://nytimes.com/2021/01/20/business/media/misinformation-trump-media.html?searchResultPosition=10